 As a fundraising agency leader, it’s my job to find the balance between how we achieve this long-term success for our nonprofit clients, while still meeting their short-term expectations.

 In this new year, and new decade, I challenge you as I challenge myself to look beyond a five-year growth plan.
 Let’s invest in strong, long-term donor relationships so you can become the #1 charity for your donors.

 Committed to donor-centered fundraising in 2020?
 Subscribe to Heroic Fundraising today.
-Throughout the year, I’ll be sharing tips and insights with our readers on how to live out a donor-centered approach to fundraising.
+Throughout the year, we'll be sharing tips and insights with our readers on how to live out a donor-centered approach to fundraising.

 Get More Insights Into: